 Stawamus Chief Mountain, locally known as “The Chief,” is the second-largest granite rock in the world; only the Rock of Gibraltar is bigger.
 Hiking on the Stawamus Chief is a very popular activity.

-This massive rock is located just outside the tiny village Squamish and is a famous landmark in British Columbia, Canada.
+This massive rock is located just outside the tiny village of Squamish and is a famous landmark in British Columbia, Canada.
 The Chief is a beautiful site towering 700m above the waters of Howe Sound that joins a network of fjords nearby.
 Hiking to the top of this mountain will reward you with breathtaking views.

 Named by the first nations people after their village on the Squamish River, the Stawamus Chief comprises three peaks separated by several deep gullies.
 A world-renowned rock climbing destination, the steep walls of the Chief have hundreds of climbing routes for every level of climber.